THAMIZH-ARASU/Intel-8085-Microprocessor-Simulator/README.md

 - How data flows through registers
 - The overall purpose of the program
 - Important 8085 concepts used

+#### **Code Optimization Example**
+The AI will suggest:
+- Performance improvements
+- Memory usage optimizations
+- Alternative approaches
+- Best practices

+#### **Debug Assistant Example**
+If you have an error, the AI will:
+- Analyze the error and common causes
+- Provide step-by-step debugging guide
+- Suggest corrected code
+- Offer prevention tips

 ## Output Screenshots